Longlevens A.F.C.

 Longlevens Association Football Club is a football club based in the Longlevens suburb of Gloucester, Gloucestershire, England.
 They are currently members of the and play at Saw Mills End.

 History

 The club was established in 1954 and joined Division Four of the North Gloucestershire League.
 In 1968 they moved up to the Gloucestershire Northern Senior League.
 The club were Division One champions in 2008–09, and after a third-place finish in 2010–11 they were promoted to the Gloucestershire County League.

 Longlevens were Gloucestershire County League champions in 2012–13.
 The following season saw them win the League Cup and retain the league title, resulting in promotion to Division One West of the Hellenic League.
 They went on to win Division One West in 2014–15, earning promotion to the Premier Division.
+In 2025–26 they won the league's Floodlit Cup, beating Hungerford Town reserves 4–1 in the final.